sveltia/sveltia-cms/README.md

 ## Compatibility

-While it’s not our goal to recreate all the features found in Netlify/Decap CMS, we plan to maximize compatibility before the 1.0 release so that more users can migrate to our modern alternative.
-The table below is a summary of the current limitations of Sveltia CMS:
+We are working hard to make Sveltia CMS as compatible as possible with Netlify/Decap CMS before the 1.0 release, so that more users can seamlessly switch to our modern, powerful alternative.
+The table below shows the current limitations of Sveltia CMS:

 | Feature | Status in Sveltia CMS |
 | --- | --- |